-pH

-o pH is analyzed at the Veolia wastewater treatment plant lab from our TSS samples using a calibrated meter.
-Veolia found pH generally in the 6.0 to 7.0 range with three unusually low values at Chuckamucksett Brook in Berkley, four on the Town River at Haywood St. and two on the Matfield River at High St. in Bridgewater.
-We don't have enough pH data to further interpret these results.
+- A few instream values in the 10 to 30 mg/l were measured in June, July, and August most likely due to our sampling shortly after rain events. - pH - pH is analyzed at the Veolia wastewater treatment plant lab from our TSS samples using a calibrated meter.
+Veolia found pH generally in the 6.0 to 7.0 range with four unusually low values on the Town River at Haywood St.

-Temperature
+• Temperature

-The warmest water month was August with measured instream temperatures 21.4°C to almost 22.2°C compared to the Class B standard of 28°C. As described in the dissolved oxygen (DO) discussion we are not likely measuring in the highest temperature or lowest DO waters but none-the-less it is good that we did not see a temperature criteria violation during the warm dry summer.
+• The warmest water month was August with measured instream temperatures 22.3°C to almost 24.9°C compared to the Class B standard of 28°C.